All Products

 No

 Specifies the partition key column.
-This parameter is required when you create a partitioned external table.
+This parameter is required if you want to create a partitioned external table.
 To create a multi-level partitioned table, specify multiple partition key columns.

 ROW FORMAT DELIMITED FIELDS TERMINATED BY ','